 The job market for roboticists and experts in intelligent systems is increasing continuously, and all indications point to the growth of the sector in the near future.
 Because of the rapid changes in the field, it is important to focus the education on fundamental principles and in subfields of promising future relevance.
 Cross-disciplinary breadth and flexibility, as well as social and work organization skills are increasingly important.
 The minor option allows the combination of the education in robotics and intelligent systems with a different discipline, facilitating a cross-disciplinary specialization.
 The academic qualifications and personal profiles for academic and industrial careers differ.
-Constructor University's Robotics and Intelligent Systems program responds to the needs in both areas by offering a core Robotics and Intelligent Systems track designed for students who plan to join the industry, work in / found a start-up, or join graduate programs.
+Constructor University's Robotics and Intelligent Systems track designed for students who plan to join the industry, work in / found a start-up, or join graduate programs.
 A minor track allows students to obtain basic skills in specific application domains, which makes them well suited to work in specific industrial sectors.